 Laurence continued in his success as both a theater director and a film star, earning over the years a series of high level awards from both the British Academy Film Awards, known as BAFTA and the American Academy awards.
 He began to experiment with different types of roles as well, having grown bored with his regular role of always being the strong leading man.
 He tried out dozens of different characters, ones that were more comedic or ham-like in nature.
 These roles would do him well, but as the years went on, his health began to experience a rapid decline.
 Prostate cancer would plague him later on in 1967 and as the years continued, it was becoming clear that his health would be rapidly dwindling.

 Despite his illnesses, however, he refused to give up work.
 He would get treated in between shows and focused on trying to get his money in order.
-While he had been famous across the world for his actions, his finances hadn’t bene particularly well managed due to a series of blunders, including a disastrous attempt at doing a self-produced run of Romeo and Juliet back when he had been married to Vivien.
+While he had been famous across the world for his actions, his finances hadn’t been particularly well managed due to a series of blunders, including a disastrous attempt at doing a self-produced run of Romeo and Juliet back when he had been married to Vivien.
 While his health was too poor for him to be able to star in any kind of long running film, he worked doing a series of advertisements for Polaroid, although he was deeply ashamed of such a thing and did his best to keep it under wraps.

 In 1976, as he slowly recovered from his illness, he was offered a rather interesting albeit unusual role.
 He was offered the opportunity to portray an evil Nazi war criminal who was on the run for his crimes.
 The portrayal of such a character was relatively unusual for Laurence, but he took the job anyway.
 He starred alongside Dustin Hoffman, an American actor who very much believed in the method acting system.
 Laurence had never particularly liked the concept of method acting.
 The idea behind method acting was that an actor needed to draw on internal experiences from within in order to make a scene convincing.
 This was a very popular style of acting that often relied on the actor transforming his own mind and thoughts to conform to the very role that he was playing.
 Laurence Olivier was not much for that, preferring physical transformation to become an actor.
 Indeed, Laurence heavily relied on costumes and outlandish ways to make himself look different in order to become a different actor.
 Whereas the method actor focused on internally becoming their role, Laurence preferred to externally transform into his role.

 One humorous story and often quoted joke about method acting happened during the filming of Marathon Man.
 Dustin Hoffman and Laurence were speaking and Hoffman had stated that since his character had to be awake for 3 days and 3 nights, he had decided to physically stay awake that long as well.
 This prompted Laurence to utter the famous line “Why don’t you just try acting?”
 This, of course, was nothing malicious and had been a well-meaning jab at the actor’s dedication, but the line has been quoted so many times before that.
-In truth, Laurence was a man who often was physically sacrificial as he worked as an actor, many a time he had performed stuns on the stage that could very well have severely injured him and sometimes he had been injured by his own performances.
+In truth, Laurence was a man who often was physically sacrificial as he worked as an actor, many a time he had performed stunts on the stage that could very well have severely injured him and sometimes he had been injured by his own performances.

 He continued starring in films upwards into the late 80s before his health would finally begin to take a toll on him.
 In 1989, he starred in his last film before succumbing to his illness, dying of renal failure on the 11th of July, 1989.
 Indeed, Sir Laurence was one of the greatest actors in the world, receiving four Academy awards for his work, two BAFTAs, five Emmys and three Golden Globes.
 When it came to showing the world how marvelous traditional acting technique could be, Laurence had succeeded immensely.
 Many saw his work as genius because while he was a tremendously skilled actor, he had not been raised up in an acting family, he had achieved his success through hard work and determination, not necessarily through natural talent or the success of his family.
 He was, and always will be, one of the greatest actors in the world because he worked each and every inch to reach that level of success.